vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 I started with the [quick start document](^1) and worked my way through to create the `simple` structure.

-The general concepts in *gn* are similar to *cmake* and *meson* &mdash; create a directory structure that breaks the system into subsystems, functional blocks (features) and modules (components); and then describe what each folder contains in a `BUILD.gn` file in that folder.
+The general concepts in *gn* are similar to *cmake* and *meson*.
+Create a directory structure that breaks the system into subsystems, functional blocks (features) and modules (components); and then describe what each folder contains in a `BUILD.gn` file in that folder.
 Each target (defined in *BUILD.gn*) can be referenced as a dependency by others, and the target can declare its own dependencies.
 At the top level, create one or more `group` of features and declare the dependencies for each.
-Btw, the `group` name becomes a target that can be used to direct `ninja` what to build.
+The `group` name can also be a target that can be used to direct `ninja` what to *build*.

 > [!TIP]
 > Remember to design your build like code.